Konjkov/QMC-snakemake-workflow/README.md

   The wave function will be equal to zero if electron 1 occupies any point on the spherical nodal surface.
   For the correlated electrons this is not strictly exact, as the correlation with the electron in the spin-down channel will cause deformations away from a perfect sphere.
   For example, the excitation 1s<sup>2</sup>2s<sup>1</sup>2p<sup>2</sup> will have a contribution to the exact ground state and would in principle lead to a departure from the single particle node
-  (i.e., the sphere will slightly deform to ellipsoid or perhaps a more complicated surface that would depend on the position of the minorityspin electron).
+  (i.e., the sphere will slightly deform to ellipsoid or perhaps a more complicated surface that would depend on the position of the minority spin electron).
   It is therefore quite remarkable that the HF nodal surface seems to be so accurate: the total energy with the HF nodes, is accurate to ~ 0.05 mHa.

 * [__Be__ (<sup>1</sup>S<sub>0</sub>)](https://github.com/Konjkov/snakerules/tree/master/ORCA/HF/cc-pVQZ/Be)

-  The Hartree–Fock (HF) "trial" WFN for Be is given by a Slater determinant which is block diagonal in spin so it can be broken into a product of the spin channels.
+  The Hartree–Fock (HF) "trial" WFN for Be is given by a Slater determinant which is block diagonal in spin so it can be broken into a product of the spin channels [[2](https://doi.org/10.1016/j.cplett.2012.01.016)].

   &Psi;<sub>HF</sub>(R) = det[&psi;<sub>1s</sub>(r<sub>1</sub>), &psi;<sub>2s</sub>(r<sub>2</sub>)] &bull; det[&psi;<sub>1s</sub>(r<sub>3</sub>), &psi;<sub>2s</sub>(r<sub>4</sub>)]